willstepp/writings/joseph-the-son/jts.md

 Chapter Two

-A woman came to the screen door and was surprised to see her son standing there with a strange man in work clothes.
-Jacob nodded to her and Joseph tried not to make eye contact.
-She opened the door part way and motioned for Joseph to come to her side.
+A woman came to the screen door and was shocked to see her son standing there with a strange man in work clothes.
+She was dressed in a house dress and slippers, her hair held up above her neck in bobby pins.
+From within the smell of roast chicken and vegetables.
+Jacob nodded to her politely but Joseph would not make eye contact.
+She parted the door and motioned for Joseph to come to her side.
+He did so.
 Not wanting her to get the wrong impression, Jacob spoke first.

 “Ma’am, I’m sorry to interrupt your day.
 I was wondering if I might speak to the boy’s father for just a moment.
 There was an incident on the road just now and Joseph-“